 - In a large glass mixing bowl, use an electric hand mixer (or stand mixer) blend egg whites until they are soft and frothy.
 Add cream of tartar and continue mixing until combined.

-- Add stevia 1 tbsp at a time, beating until it has dissolved before adding each subsequent tbsp.
+- Add stevia 1 tablespoon at a time, beating until it has dissolved before adding each subsequent tbsp.
 By the time the stevia is completely incorporated, the egg whites should have reached soft peak stage, meaning when you pull the whisk attachment out of the bowl there will be a soft peak with a tip that falls over.

 - Continue to beat until the egg whites are glossy and have reached stiff peak stage, meaning when you pull the whisk attachment out of the bowl the peak will stand straight up without falling.